theobald-software/kb.theobald-software.github.io/content/_troubleshooting/xtract-report---screen-output-without-connection-to-user - Copy.md

 ![UseBatch](/img/contents/UseBatch.png){:class="img-responsive"}

-(This is the screenshot of the Xtract IS Table component, the Settings in the other products could vary)
+(This is the screenshot of the Xtract IS Report component, the Settings in the other products could vary)

 Please consider, that this is only a solution if the pop up Dynpro is only for information purposes.
 If the Dynpro is awaiting any input, this report is not compatible with our product and cannot be executed.